Multiphysics for an SFR Pincell

 OpenMC Model

 First, we create a number of materials to represent the fuel pellet and cladding.
 Because these materials will only receive temperature updates (i.e. we will not change their density, because doing so would require us to move cell boundaries in order to preserve mass), we can simply create one material that we will use on all axial layers.
-Next, we create a number of materials to represent the sodium material in each axial layer of the model.
-Because the sodium cells will change both their temperature and density, we need to create a unique material for each axial layer.
+Similar to temperature, a unique value of density can also be specified for each cell instance, and so we create a single sodium material for all of the coolant cells that will receive density and temperature feedback from NekRS.

 Next, we divide the geometry into a number of axial layers, where on each layer we set up cells to represent the pellet, cladding, and sodium.
 Each layer is then described by lying between two -planes.
 The boundary condition on the top and bottom faces of the OpenMC model are set to vacuum.
 Finally, we declare a number of settings related to the initial fission source (uniform over the fissionale regions) and how temperature feedback is applied, and then export all files to XML.